Latina College Student Creates National Mentoring Program

 By Voxxi News

-Stephanie Bravo, a Mexican-American student from Stanford University, has created StudentMentor.org, free online mentoring program for minority students.
+Stephanie Bravo, a Mexican-American student from Stanford University, has created StudentMentor.org, a free online mentoring program for minority students.

 “I didn’t have anybody there to really guide me in what I needed to do through college, let alone what I needed to do to get into professional school,” said Bravo.